LoRyder1/LoRyder1.github.io/unit1_projects/Network_Technologies.md

 #Network topology

 Network toplogy is the arrangement of the various elements (links, nodes, etc) of a computer network.
 Essentially, it is the topological structure of a network adn may be depicted physically or logically, Physical topology is the placement of the various components of a network, including device location and cable installation, while logical topology illustrates how data flows within a network, regardless of its physical design.
 Distances between nodes, physical interconnections, transmission rates, or signal types may differ between two networks, yet their topologies may be identical.

+#Network address translation

+Network address translation is a method of remapping one IP address space into another by modifying network address information in Internet Protocol(IP) datagram packet headers while they are in transit across a traffic routing device.
+The technique was originally used for eas of rerouting traffic in IP networks without renumbering every host.
+It has become a popular and essential tool in conserving global address space allocations in face of IPv4 address exhaustion by sharing one Internet-routable IP address of a NAT gateway for an entire private network.